verbb/formie/docs/forms/form-groups.md

 When editing a form group under **Formie → Settings → Form Groups**, you can configure optional group settings across several tabs:

-- **General** — name, handle, allowed submission statuses, and optional custom field palette
+- **General** — name, handle, and allowed submission statuses
+- **Field Palette** — optional custom palette (toggle on tab; inherits global when off)
 - **Form Defaults**, **Field Defaults**, **Validation Messages**, **Notification Defaults**, **Integration Defaults** — same panels as global **Settings → Defaults**, with blank values inheriting from global settings

 Blank group settings inherit from global **Formie → Settings** defaults.

 ### Allowed submission statuses

 Use the **Allowed Submission Statuses** control in **General** to restrict which statuses are available for forms in the group.
 Choose **All** to allow every status.
+This policy applies to all forms in the group; individual forms cannot override it.

 ### Custom field palette

-Enable **Custom Field Palette** in **General**, then configure the palette on the **Field Palette** tab that appears.
+Open the **Field Palette** tab and enable **Use custom field palette**.
 Forms in this group use that palette instead of the global one.

-### Per-form status override

-In the form builder **Settings** tab, you can optionally override allowed submission statuses for a single form.
-Leave the override empty to inherit from the form group.
+When disabled, the group inherits the global palette from **Settings → Fields**.

+### Submission limits

+[Submission limits](/forms/submission-limits) are configured **per form**, not at the group level.
+A form group does not enforce a shared entry cap across all of its forms.

+If your group often uses per-user or per-IP limits, preset **Collect User** or **Collect IP** on the group **Form Defaults** tab so new forms inherit the privacy settings those limits rely on.

+Global abuse throttling lives under **Settings → Spam Protection** and applies site-wide — it is separate from form submission limits.

 ## When to use form groups